Broski-AC/technical-presentation/question.md

 ???

 A monolithic repo to manage Vault.
-It's huge, unweilding, and most likely you're managing resources across multiple different spaces
+It's huge, unwieldy, and most likely you're managing resources across multiple different spaces

 One team is responsible for responding to all developer requests for Vault assistance, from PRs to troubleshooting